dsubedi753/quantum_harmonic_oscillator/README.md

 # Quantum Harmonic Oscillator

-This was project for MATH 399 (Numerical Approach to Partial Differential Equations).
+This was my final project for MATH 399 (Numerical Approach to Partial Differential Equations).

 ## Feature
  - Simulates given valid ave function to estimate the time-evolution of wave function